-One thing it is good for though, is to tape all your best records….
+One thing it was good for though, was to tape all your best records….

 (Editor’s note: That long ago..?!)

-… & it turns out it’s true what they say, that if you are trying to communicate, it’s best to speak half as fast as you usually would.
+Yup it was & it turns out it’s true what they say, that if you are trying to communicate properly, it is best to speak half as fast as you usually would.